1st Wiltshire Battery, Royal Field Artillery: Operation Plunder

 Although 43rd (W) Division was not scheduled to take part in the assault crossing of the Rhine (Operation Plunder) on 23/24 March.
 However, the division's leading brigade crossed the river on 25 March behind 51st (Highland) Division, and found itself in immediate combat, but had broken through by 29 March.
 During the subsequent pursuit, 43rd (W) Division was given the task of opening 'Club Route' for XXX Corps.
 The division combined with 8th Armoured Brigade to form five battle groups for the first 25 mi drive.
 The advance began on 30 March: after initial traffic jams, the groups either overcame or bypassed German rearguards and Lochem was liberated on 1–2 April.
 The division was then given the task of taking Hengelo to secure the flank while Guards Armoured Division drove for the Dortmund–Ems Canal; 43rd (W) by-passed the end of the Twente Canal and liberated the town.
 It then moved back into Germany to capture Cloppenburg on 14 April after a stiff fight and fight off a final counter-attack next day.

 The pursuit continued through April and ended with the division's capture of Bremen against spasmodic opposition and XXX Corps' drive into the Cuxhaven peninsula.
 The German surrender at Lüneburg Heath came on 4 May, and hostilities ended at 08.00 next day.

 The division's units were then employed as occupation forces in XXX Corps' district in Germany.
 The regiment was serving in British Army of the Rhine (BAOR) when it passed into suspended animation on 26 April 1946.

 43rd (Wessex) Division's memorial at Castle Hill, Mere, in Wiltshire.

 Postwar

-When the TA was reformed on 1 January 1947 the regiment was revived as 312 (Wessex) Medium Regiment.
+When the TA was reformed on 1 January 1947, the regiment was revived as 312 (Wessex) Medium Regiment.
 The new regiment was based at Bristol and had little or no Wiltshire connection.
 It formed part of 90 (Field) Army Group RA.

-Later the regiment was merged on 30 August 1950 into 498 (Gloucestershire) Heavy Anti-Aircraft Rgt as 312 (Gloucestershire) HAA Rgt, and on 10 March 1955 this in turn became a single Bristol-based battery in 311 (City of Bristol) HAA Rgt.
+The regiment was merged on 30 August 1950 into 498 (Gloucestershire) Heavy Anti-Aircraft Rgt as 312 (Gloucestershire) HAA Rgt; on 10 March 1955, this in turn became a single Bristol-based battery in 311 (City of Bristol) HAA Rgt.